grownjs/log-pose/README.md

 ### Logger

-Created instances are functions that can be used to log statuses:
+It's a function that can print statuses:

 ```js
 // single status